 Having previously evaluated our CodeRankEmbed and CodeRankLLM models on academic benchmarks, we now demonstrate their utility in assisting software development in real-world settings.
 Specifically, we focus on the task of function localization, which involves accurately identifying the specific functions that need to be modified in response to a GitHub issue.

 Datasets: We evaluate our code retriever+reranker framework based on SWE-Bench, a widely used repository-level benchmark that focuses on resolving real-world GitHub issues with code patches passing associated test cases.
-Specifically, employ SWE-Bench-Lite, a 300-problem subset of SWE-Bench, which we reformulated for function localization, where the patched functions are treated as the localization targets.
+Specifically, employ SWE-Bench-Lite, a subset of SWE-Bench, which we reformulated for function localization, where the patched functions are treated as the localization targets.
+We retained 274 of 300 examples where patches modify existing functions or classes, with the excluded examples introducing code corresponding to new functions or import statements.
 The GitHub issue serves as the text query, and all functions in the repository are candidates for retrieval.

 Baselines and Metrics: Our main baseline, Agentless, is an automated tool for tackling software development issues and is a top open-source performer on SWE-Bench-Lite.
 It operates in two phases: localization and repair.
 In localization, Agentless first identifies relevant files, then narrows down to specific classes, functions, and edit locations.
 Given the size of codebases, it uses file location information and GitHub issues to rank files that may need updates, then pinpoints functions needing changes within these files.
 Since Agentless selects up to three files for edits and localizes functions within them, we evaluate file localization at top 1–3 and function localization at top 5-10.
 We also compare against code retrieval baselines, excluding proprietary ones due to API costs.